Bixkitts/bb-net-lib/README.md

 Request features by opening an issue.

 ## Encryption?
-Yes, just enableEncryption() for TLS and have a certificate and key for it next to the binary.
+Yes, just enable_encryption() for TLS and have a certificate and key for it next to the binary.

 ## Planned Features
 - Nothing really right now, I'm just using this to power my own webservers